Product

 What Are Some Reasons For Productizing Legal Services?

-Fundamentally, there are two categories of good reasons to productize legal services: Client benefits and attorney benefits.
+At its core, there are two main reasons to productize legal services: the benefits to clients and the benefits to attorneys.

 Client Benefits of Building Legal Products